kommav/EEPS/README.md

 ## Overview

 EEPS, or the Efficiency Evaluator for Parallel Scripting, serves as an important tool for users to evaluate the costs and efficiency associated with running parallel scripted applications.
-It evaluates the speed and cost of running the user’s code based on the number of nodes (cores) used.
+It evaluates the speed and cost of running the user’s code based on the number of workers used.
 The information is provided in lists and as a graphical output that helps the user understand and evaluate the best node-to-cost and node-to-time ratios for them.

 ## Purpose

 EEPS enables one to test several different cores-per-worker values for the same Python-based applications (that connect and have a ‘total’ statement).
-EEPS will provide graphs so one can evaluate how many nodes they believe are necessary for their specific use case.
+EEPS will provide graphs so one can evaluate how many workers they believe are necessary for their specific use case.
 EEPS will not suggest a specific value, as companies and programs have different goals.
-Rather, it provides graphs that provide you information regarding how the number of nodes affects the cost and runtime of their compilation of applications.
+Rather, it provides graphs that provide you information regarding how the number of workers affects the cost and runtime of their compilation of applications.

 ## How to use

 After reading the comments on eeps.py and replacing the lines of code that we indicated (you can run with our apps as well and skip the replacement step), run eeps.py.

-Although this run may take a long time, it will enable you to save time for future tests as you can determine the amount of nodes you plan on using for your compilation of apps forever.
+Although this run may take a long time, it will enable you to save time for future tests as you can determine the amount of workers you plan on using for your compilation of apps forever.

-After determining a select few amount of nodes that you may want to test, instead of re-running eeps.py, you can run singleCpwTest.py with your select values.
+After determining a select few amount of workers that you may want to test, instead of re-running eeps.py, you can run singleCpwTest.py with your select values.
 Read the comments to know where to enter/replace these values.

 ## Results